nikinegi1998/MySwiggy/README.md

 ## _Testing_

-Run the following command for tetsing
+Run the following command for testing
 ```
 npm test
 ```